 -You can’t use Effect Veiler while the opponent’s monster’s effect is already being negated.
 So if you summon Evilswarm Exciton Knight and activate its effect, and your opponent chains with Fiendish Chain, save your MST!
 You can then use Exciton’s effect again in a new chain and then chain MST, so your opponent can’t use Veiler at any point.

 (2) Knowing rulings can save you from creating improper game states.
-For example, if you use Sinister Shadow Games to send Shaddoll Beast from the Deck and flip Shaddoll Hedgehog face-up, Beast has to be Chain Link 1 and Hedgehog Chain Link 2 in the next Chain, so you have to search and then draw.
+For example, if you activate Card Destruction and discard both Shaddoll Hedgehog and Broww, Huntsman of Dark World to the Graveyard, Broww has to be Chain Link 1 and Hedgehog Chain Link 2 in the next Chain, so you have to search and then draw.
 If you draw and then search, your opponent can’t tell what you drew, so the game could not be repaired.
 That would earn you a game loss at worst, and you would have to put your Hedgehog search back at best.